 Clients will always say they want it cheaper.
 In one role, during my corporate career, I ran yearly market research studies.
-To begin with, we’d ask customers what they thought of the price.
+To begin with, I’d ask customers what they thought of the price.
 They ALWAYS said they wanted it cheaper, but then they would nevertheless buy when it came to the crunch.
-In the end, we took out that question because the responses were useless.
-It didn’t represent the truth.
+In the end, I took out that question because the responses were useless.
+It didn’t represent reality.

 Friends and family will always say do it cheaper.
 Friends and family are unlikely to know the value of what you do.
 Are they your ideal customer?
 No. I didn’t think so.
 Their opinion on this matter is not relevant.

 Business friends, coaches and influencers will often say do it cheaper.
 This is the most shocking one, but it’s understandable.
 Everyone has their own money-mindset hang ups and we project them onto other people.
 What we’d be prepared to pay for something.
 What we’re being paid for something.
 I have a friend who was in a mastermind and was told by the person running it to charge less even though she knew it for a fact it would sell at the higher price because she had sold it many times already.